JensKohl/Lecture-Technical_Applications_Data_Management-Slides_and_Notebooks/README.md

 Through tutorials, several programming assignments and a final project as group homework, the students learn to to code their own analyses and AI models via Python and Python Libraries Pandas, SciKit-Learn, Keras/ Tensorflow on Google Colabs.

+Content currently in German.

- Content currently in revision, upload will follow...
+ Notebooks for the lecture uploaded, feedback most appreciated... :-) Slides currently in revision, upload will follow...